chb/smart-docs/install/linux/index.md

 * in `/etc/postgresql/9.1/main/pg_hba.conf`, find the line that reads:

-        local     all     all        peer
+        local     all     all        XXX

 This should be the second uncommented line in your default config.
-Change `ident` to `md5`:
+Note XXX in this line could be `ident`, `peer`, or another name.
+Change XXX to `md5`:

         local     all     all        md5